BalintGergely/NBTEditor/README.txt

 -Encode and decode data in GZIP or ZLIB
 -Create NBT files
 -Undo-Redo operations, undo-able edit manager up to 256 edits, efficiently.

-What can it do unsafely:
--Open a folder and multiple files in it at once (Glitches rarely) -Load and display the MCRegion file format
+-Open a folder and multiple files in it at once
--It can finally correctly save them too!
+-Edit the mc region format